gradle/gradle/subprojects/docs/src/docs/release/notes.md

     //gradle.properties file
     org.gradle.parallel=true

-### Choose a software component to publish
+### Easy publication of software components with the 'maven-publish' or 'ivy-publish' plugins

 Gradle 1.5 includes the concept of a Software Component, which defines something that can be produced by a Gradle project, like a Java Library or a Web Application.
-The 'maven-publish' plugin is component-aware, simplifying the process of publishing a component, which defines the set of artifacts and dependencies for publishing.
+Both the 'ivy-publish' and 'maven-publish' plugins are component-aware, simplifying the process of publishing a module.
+The component defines the set of artifacts and dependencies for publishing.
 Presently, the set of components available for publishing is limited to 'java' and 'web', added by the 'java' and 'war' plugins respectively.

 Publishing the 'web' component will result in the war file being published with no runtime dependencies (dependencies are bundled in the war):